 “We know that, for some, public transport isn’t the answer to getting around.
 So the plan includes personalised travel support initiatives to ensure that jobs, wherever they are in Tees Valley, are available to all residents.

-“One of the biggest transport projects included in the Plan is to bring Durham Tees Valley Airport back into public ownership and increase its user numbers tenfold.
+“One of the biggest transport projects included in the Plan is to bring Teesside International Airport back into public ownership and increase its user numbers tenfold.
 The entire Combined Authority Cabinet is committed to seeing it succeed and we look forward to delivering a thriving regional airport that will be an asset to be proud of.

 “Top quality transport connections will help people to work, businesses to grow and visitors to discover what this wonderful region has to offer and with this Investment Plan, we’re on track to deliver just that.”